Good Reasoning Makes Good Demonstrations: Implicit Reasoning Quality Supervision via In-Context Reinforcement Learning: Introduction

 \paragraph{Demonstration Utility as Global Quality Signal.} Our key insight is that \emph{high-quality reasoning traces are better teachers than low-quality ones}~\citep{min2022rethinking}.
 Consider two solutions that both arrive at the correct answer: one is coherent and complete; the other contains redundant or unclear steps.
 When used as in-context demonstrations, the former provides transferable problem-solving patterns that help the model generate better solutions, while the latter provides less reference value~\citep{li2025llmseasilylearnreason}.
 We term this teaching ability \textbf{Demonstration Utility}.
 Crucially, the policy model's own in-context learning (ICL) ability provides a natural way to measure Demonstration Utility.
 Specifically, we construct a held-out validation set composed of questions and high-quality reference reasoning traces.
 We propose computing the average increase in the model's log-likelihood of generating these references after a candidate reasoning trace is prepended as a demonstration.
 We call this measure \textbf{Evidence Gain} (\S\ref{sec:evidence_gain}).
 Unlike PRMs that require external evaluators, Evidence Gain leverages the intrinsic ICL capability of the policy model itself.
 Experiments in Section~\ref{sec:evidence_gain} confirm that this intrinsic signal effectively distinguishes good reasoning from bad.

 \paragraph{Implicit Reward Reweighting via In-Context RLVR.} While Evidence Gain provides a reasoning quality signal, computing it as rewards would introduce substantial overhead.
 Fortunately, we show that this explicit computation is unnecessary.
 Our key idea is to reverse the process: instead of computing Evidence Gain \emph{after} generation as rewards, we use the same validation set to guide training \emph{before} generation.
 Specifically, before each rollout, we sample a demonstration from the validation set and prepend it to the current question, then perform standard RL updates in this demonstration-conditioned setting, a procedure we term \textbf{In-Context RLVR}.
-Via Bayesian analysis (\S\ref{sec:method}), we show that this training objective is equivalent to standard zero-shot RLVR but with \emph{rewards implicitly reweighted by Evidence Gain}.
+Theoretically, we prove that this training objective is equivalent to standard zero-shot RLVR but with \emph{rewards implicitly reweighted by a factor approximately proportional to $\exp(\Delta)$}, where $\Delta$ denotes Evidence Gain (Theorem~\ref{thm:implicit_reweight}, Theorem~\ref{thm:log_linear}).
 Consequently, high-quality traces with greater teaching utility receive amplified gradient signals, while low-quality traces receive relatively lower weights through this implicit reweighting mechanism.

-\paragraph{Contributions.} \textbf{(1)} We introduce \textbf{Evidence Gain}, a quality signal that measures reasoning quality by leveraging the policy model's intrinsic ICL ability, requiring no external evaluators or step-level supervision. \textbf{(2)} We show that this signal can be seamlessly integrated into training via \textbf{In-Context RLVR}, which prepends demonstrations during training to upweight high Evidence Gain traces. \textbf{(3)} Experiments across mathematical benchmarks validate that our method improves both accuracy and reasoning quality over competitive baselines, while introducing less than 5\% training overhead.
+\paragraph{Contributions.} \textbf{(1)} We introduce \textbf{Evidence Gain}, a quality signal that measures reasoning quality by leveraging the policy model's intrinsic ICL ability, requiring no external evaluators or step-level supervision. \textbf{(2)} We show that this signal can be seamlessly integrated into training via \textbf{In-Context RLVR}, which prepends demonstrations during training.
+We prove (Theorem~\ref{thm:implicit_reweight}) that this simple input modification implicitly reweights rewards, and further show (Theorem~\ref{thm:log_linear}) that the weight factor is approximately proportional to $\exp(\Delta)$. \textbf{(3)} Experiments across mathematical benchmarks validate that our method improves both accuracy and reasoning quality over competitive baselines, while introducing less than 5\% training overhead.